-You can use bandana pillows inside your home, or outside.
-Bandanas come in TONS of colors, so there’s always one that will work with the rest of your decor.
-The ones I’m showing you today were made for our son’s room.
+Bandanas come in a huge variety of colors, so there’s ALWAYS at least one that will work with the rest of your decor.
+I made the ones I’m showing you today for our son’s room.

 We have other bandana crafts you can try as well!
 Give our 10-minute bandana pillows a look⤵️.
 These are SUPER easy to make.
 Kind of a dumbed-down version of an envelope-type pillow.
 No cutting required 🙂

-And you may want to try these 2-minute bandana Easter basket liners, as well!
-Or pin them for springtime ⤵️.
+You may want to try these 2-minute bandana Easter basket liners, as well.
+Or, pin them for springtime ⤵️.

 Supplies Needed for DIY bandana pillows: